Hemistone/diffvg/docs/refactor_todo.md

 - todo: not started
 - doing: in progress
 - done: merged and verified via examples
+- planned: low priority; not started items which planned to work on 'future works'

 ## Optimize SVG Refactor Roadmap